sainap/serverless-artillery-workshop/Lesson4: I can see clearly now... InfluxDB and Grafana/README.md

 The `latency` measurement should be in the list.
 To show all of the latencies, select them all:

 ```
-SELECT * FROM latency WHERE
+SELECT * FROM latency
 ```

 To see only results from a specific test, run:

 ```
-SELECT * FROM latency WHERE testName = 'a09y-smoke-load-test' limit 10
+SELECT * FROM latency WHERE testName = '<TEST_CASE_NAME>' limit 10
 ```

 Once the test results have been verified in InfluxDB, it's time to see the graphs in Grafana.

 [http://ec2-54-86-68-145.compute-1.amazonaws.com:3000](http://ec2-54-86-68-145.compute-1.amazonaws.com:3000)

-Log in using `admin/admin` for the username and password and open the `Load Test Results` dashboard.
+Log in using `admin/admin` for the username/password and open the `Load Test Results` dashboard.
 Once on the dashboad, pick the test name from the drop-down list, make sure that the time-span includes the test results above.

 There will be a visualization of the test results, including latencies load and errors.